Skip to main content

 Recommended Reading

-Other good reads for an introduction to the classical traditions would be Diane Skoss' Koryu Books series.
-These bring the work of a number of current martial researchers and scholars together in one place:
+Good reads for a general introduction to the study of classical traditions would be Diane Skoss' Koryu Books series.
+These bring the work of a number of current martial researchers and some scholars together in one place.

 Scholarly Research

-Scholarship on Japanese warrior culture has expanded considerably over the years, with many new insights developed from ongoing research, some of it made available to the non-specialist reader.
+Scholarship on Japanese warrior culture has expanded considerably over the years, with many new insights developed, some of it made available to the non-specialist reader.
 More often than not these days, my reading list is more academic work than "martial arts research."

-To begin with, I would suggest tracking the work of the following four scholars down before going further.
-They should set the scene, so to speak, and provide some much needed perspective on the world in which the Japanese martial tradition arose.
+To start, I would suggest tracking the work of the following four scholars down before going further.
+They should set the scene, so to speak, and provide much needed perspective on the world in which the Japanese martial tradition arose.

 1. RP Dore's Education in Tokugawa Japan

-2. The 1998 doctoral thesis The Development of the Military Profession in Tokugawa Japan by the late John M Rogers.
+2. The 1998 doctoral thesis of the late John M Rogers The Development of the Military Profession in Tokugawa Japan

 3.The late Dr. Cameron Hurst's Armed Martial Arts of Japan.